1.1. Stress during certain brain development phases particularly harmful¶

 The spatial distribution of global connectivity is highest in the regions of salience and default mode networks, and the severity of early childhood stress experience predicted increased global connectivity of the left thalamus.

 1.3.2.8.
-Early childhood stress alters amygdala¶
+Early childhood stress changes the amygdala¶

 -

-Amygdala (increased volume in institutionalized children)
+Amygdala (increased volume in children at home)

-- Neural emotion processing and emotion regulation remain altered into adulthood.
+Neuronal emotion processing and emotion regulation remain altered into adulthood.

 1.3.2.9.
 Hippocampus¶